-Your server supports up to four memory cards.
-Each memory card must have at least one pair of DIMMs installed before being installed in the server.
+The server supports up to four memory cards.
+Each memory card must have at least one pair of DIMMs.
 You can hot-add one memory card to each of the memory power buses, provided your operating system supports that function.